Moving from primary school to secondary school

 Students meet their Form Tutor each day.
 This is the person who will be responsible for their pastoral care, support them in their progress and encourage them to make the most of the many opportunities at Archbishop Holgate’s School.
 You and your child will be able to meet their Form Tutor before they start in September at the New Parents’ Evening in July.
 The Form Tutor or the Head of Year are therefore the people to contact first in school if you, or your child, have any worries or difficulties.

 Our whole-school approach to Special Needs is designed to help all students take full advantage of what Archbishop Holgate’s has to offer.
 We aim to be sensitive to the full range of needs and abilities.
 Our highly regarded programme of Extension Studies provides special out-of-hours learning courses of study for gifted and talented students.
-For those needing help with academic progress or social skills, Learning Support helps students gain confidence in basic skills.
-This may be in small groups with specialist teachers, in the classroom with support from a learning support assistant, one-to-one with another adult in our well-resourced Learning Support Centre, or through special learning materials in the student’s normal classroom.
+For those needing help with academic progress or social skills, our Inclusion Centre helps students gain confidence in basic skills.
+This may be in small groups with specialist teachers, in the classroom with support from a learning support assistant, one-to-one with another adult in our well-resourced our Inclusion Centre, or through special learning materials in the student’s normal classroom.
 One-to-one counselling, guidance and support may also be arranged when needed.

 During their last half term at Primary school, all Year 6 students transferring to Archbishop’s are visited at their Primary school by members of the Pastoral team including the Head of Year 7 and SENDCo.
 The purpose of this visit is to allay any fears they may have about transferring to secondary school.
 All information passed on is student orientated, and informs them of what to expect, and what is expected of them.
 Students are given a chance to ask questions at this informal meeting, and to suggest who they would like to be with, if possible, in their new Form.
 It is important to try to place students into classes with some children that they already know, to help them settle in quickly and feel valued.